Quick take: React Server Components (RSC) run exclusively on the server. They have zero bundle cost, can fetch data with

 }

 Note: In Next.js 15, searchParams and params are Promise<T> types.
 You must await them.
 This changed from Next.js 14 where they were synchronous objects.
-If you're upgrading, this is the most common TypeScript error you'll hit, I spent a solid two hours tracking down a type mismatch on searchParams the first time I migrated a project from 14 to 15.
+If you're upgrading, this is the most common TypeScript error you'll hit, and a type mismatch on searchParams can eat a solid two hours the first time you migrate a project from 14 to 15.

 How Do You Mix Server and Client Components?